Jeff Sheppard: Biography

 The success of his college basketball career did not carry over to the professional level.
 He played briefly in the National Basketball Association with the Atlanta Hawks during the 1998-99 season, averaging 2.2 points and 1.2 rebounds in 18 games.
-He has since played professionally in Italy with Benetton Treviso (1999-00) (won the Italian Cup), Cordivari Roseto (2000–01) and Würth Roma (2001).
+He later played professionally in Italy with Benetton Treviso (1999–00) (won the Italian Cup), Cordivari Roseto (2000–01) and Würth Roma (2001).
 He played in the preseason games (but not in any regular season games) for the Toronto Raptors in 2000.
 He cited the September 11 terrorist attacks as being a factor in his decision to retire from basketball.

+Sheppard has served as vice president for business development with Wazoo Sports, a regional television sports network concentrating on sports in Kentucky.
+In 2010, he was involved with a project to restore video and audio of Kentucky's 1958 national championship team.

+Personal life

-Sheppard and his wife, Stacey, née Reed, (herself a former Kentucky basketball player), now live with their two children in London, Kentucky.
+Sheppard and his wife, Stacey (née Reed, herself a former Kentucky basketball player), have two children and live in London, Kentucky.
 They are involved with various community activities.
-Sheppard is also vice president for business development with Wazoo Sports, a regional television sports network concentrating on sports in Kentucky.
-In 2010, he was involved with a project to restore video and audio of Kentucky's 1958 national championship team.

-He is the father of current Kentucky basketball commit, Reed Sheppard.
+He is the father of current Houston Rockets player Reed Sheppard.